ekohlwey/applications-book/exceptions.md

 Effective exception handling is fundamental to good application design.
-While there is much debate about what exception handling methodology debate, there is no debate that one should decide on and use a uniform methodology within one's application.
+While there is much debate about what exception handling methodology to use, there is no debate that one should decide on and use a uniform methodology within one's application.

 Without good exception handling, it is likely that your application will loose or corrupt data.
-It will also make operating your application easier because the folks installing your application will have an easier time figuring out what has gone wrong and fixing it (something always does).
+Good exception handling also makes operating your application easier because the folks installing your application will have an easier time figuring out what has gone wrong and fixing it (something always does).